0xshariq/email-mcp-server/README.md

 # Email MCP Server

-A comprehensive Model Context Protocol (MCP) server for advanced email operations.
-This server provides both basic and advanced email functionalities including sending, receiving, searching, and managing emails, as well as contact management.
+A comprehensive **Model Context Protocol (MCP) Server** with **standalone CLI tools** for advanced email operations.
+This dual-purpose tool functions as both:

+- **🔌 MCP Server**: Integrates with Claude Desktop and other MCP-compatible applications to provide email capabilities through structured tool calls
+- **⚡ CLI Tool Suite**: Standalone command-line interface with 19+ commands for direct email management from terminal

+Supports Gmail, Outlook, Yahoo, and any IMAP/SMTP email providers with advanced email operations, contact management, and bulk operations.

 ## Features